xlladdins/xll/docs/Excel4Macros/MAIL.LOGON.md

 **Remarks**

-Returns FALSE if you cancel the dialog box or \#VALUE! if you can\'t log on.
+Returns FALSE if you cancel the dialog box or \#VALUE\! if you can't log on.

 If you omit both name\_text and password\_text, Microsoft Excel tries to